PRECIOUS-Gold falls on U.S.-China trade optimism but set for second weekly gain

 * Markets await U.S. non-farm payrolls

-* Spot gold up 1.2 pct so far this week (Adds quote, updates prices)
+* Spot gold up 1.1 pct so far this week (Updates prices)

 By Sethuraman N R

-Feb 1 (Reuters) - Gold fell on Friday as investors sought riskier assets amid optimism the United States and China may reach a trade deal but a pause in U.S. interest rate hikes put bullion on track for a second weekly increase.
+Feb 1 (Reuters) - Gold fell on Friday as investors sought riskier assets amid optimism the United States and China may reach a trade deal, although a pause in U.S. interest rate hikes kept bullion on track for a second weekly increase.

 U.S. President Donald Trump said on Thursday he will meet with Chinese President Xi Jinping soon to try to seal a comprehensive trade deal as the top U.S. negotiator reported “substantial progress” in two days of high-level talks.